 Parallel Trade, International Exhaustion and Intellectual Property Rights: A Welfare Analysis

-This paper analyzes the issue of parallel trade (arbitrage) for products protected by intellectual property rights.
-Many countries have traditionally allowed owners of intellectual property rights to prohibit arbitrage in the face of international price discrimination.
-In a well-known paper Malueg and Schwartz (1994) showed that this policy decreases social welfare when the same markets are served in both regimes, with and without arbitrage.
-Their model considered only the setting of prices, and not investment in product development.
-We consider a two-stage game where firms choose quality first and then prices.
-Since the threat of arbitrage ex post reduces the incentive to invest ex ante, the net benefits of parallel trade may vanish.
-We also show that the size of the welfare effects is significantly affected by the presence of a 'generic' product, which represents a form of competition for the monopolist.
-The monopolist will introduce a 'fighting brand' to compete with the generic, which dilutes but does not eliminate the result on the adverse effects of parallel trade on investments.
+This paper analyses the issue of parallel trade (arbitrage) for products protected by intellectual property rights.
+We discuss a basic trade-off that arises between the ex post better allocation that typically occurs under parallel trade when demand dispersion is not too high, and the ex ante reduced product quality because of lower investment.
+We show that the size of the welfare effects is significantly affected by the presence of a "generic" product, which represents a form of competition for the monopolist.
+The monopolist will introduce a "fighting brand" to compete with the generic, which dilutes but does not eliminate the result on the adverse effects of parallel trade on investments.

 Keywords: Parallel trade, price discrimination, investments

 Suggested Citation: Suggested Citation